Performances & Entertainment

 Music Along the Bank

 5:30–8:00 pm (music begins at 6:00 pm)

-Our popular concert series returns this year.
-Enjoy the warm nights of spring and summer along the banks of Clenny Run.
-Bring a blanket, picnic, and family and friends to enjoy local bands.
+Enjoy the warm nights of spring and summer along the banks of Clenny Run to enjoy local bands.
 Music starts at 6:00 pm. $5 per Member. $15 per nonmember.
+Children under 16 free.
 Museum Store and Cottage Cafe will be open for light fare, wine, beer, and other beverages.

 Buffalo Chip and the Heard

 Winterthur welcomes back Buffalo Chip and the Heard.
 The ensemble performs mostly in Delaware & Pennsylvania.
 Led by singer & guitarist Chip Porter, the band mixes a wide variety of acoustic styles including Bluegrass, Folk, Country, Americana, Rock and Blues.

 Made in the Americas Film Series

 Join us for this new film series celebrating Chinese and South American cultures in conjunction with the landmark exhibition Made in the Americas: The New World Discovers Asia.
 Featuring more than 80 masterpieces from a remarkable era of early global trade that changed the course of history, the exhibition is open now through January 8, 2017, in The Galleries at Winterthur. $5 per Member. $8 per nonmember.

 Diarios de motocicleta (original title)